 There are a number of educational programs out there covering both the electricity and natural gas sectors but they are predominantly focused on policy or market design aspects.
 ERRA’s unique 'basics' courses focus on the technical, physical and engineering aspects, which are important to be understood in order for them to be regulated especially for non-engineers.

-On May 10 a site visit will be organised for course participants.
+1-day site visit will be organised for course participants.

 This course is eligible for 5 CER credits.
 More information on the Certified Energy Regulator (CER).